-Ingredients for guacamole are –
+Ingredients for this guacamole recipe are:

-- lime juice
+- Lime juice

-How to Make Guacamole
+How To Make Guacamole

-Full details are in the recipe card below, but here are the basics:
+Full details on how to make this simple guacamole recipe are in the recipe card below, but here are the basics:

 Tip: Be a tad gentle with the tomatoes, you don’t want to mush those too much.

-So simple, right??
+So simple, right?

-That’s more of a personal preference!
+Chunky guacamole versus smooth guacamole, that’s more of a personal preference!